jjuback/epistrophy/README.md

 ![Epistrophy](/public/apple-touch-icon.png?raw=true)

-This project implements a static web app ([tinyurl.com/epistrophy](https://tinyurl.com/epistrophy)) that provides access to a library of audio files stored in Azure.\
+This project implements a static web app ([tinyurl.com/epistrophy](https://tinyurl.com/epistrophy)) that provides access to a library of audio files stored in Azure.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses visual components from the [React Bootstrap](https://react-bootstrap.netlify.app/) framework.
+GitHub Actions are used to build and deploy the app whenever a commit is pushed.

 ![Epistrophy](/images/Epistrophy.gif)